patfedigan/patfedigan/README.md

-# Hi there! ✨

 I'm a passionate **Software Engineer & Architect** with a focus on building intuitive and impactful experiences.
-Based in **California**, I thrive on designing and developing solutions that blend functionality with elegance.
+I thrive on designing and developing solutions that blend functionality with elegance.

-## Interests & Focus
-- 🌐 **Web Technologies** - Enthusiastic about front-end frameworks, design systems, and performance optimization.
-- 📊 **Data-Driven Design** - Leveraging insights to enhance user engagement and improve UX.
-- 👩‍💻 **Collaborative Development** - Enjoy brainstorming with designers, developers, and product teams to build amazing things together.

 ## Skills
 - **JavaScript (ES5/ES6)**